|

 Around 1930, the Polish Cipher Bureau, Biuro Szyfrów, was the first

-to make an attempt to break the Enigma cipher.
+to make an attempt to break the military Enigma.
 As one of the closest

-neightbours of Germany, they are very much aware of the clear and present
+neightbours of Germany, they were very much aware of the clear and present

 |